-The objective of the Graduate School in offering this Advanced Graduate Diploma is to give the student the opportunity for professionalized specialization in certain of the subject matter areas in the elementary and secondary school and in other phases of education.
-For more details, write the Director of the Graduate School.
+The purpose of the Advanced Graduate Diploma is to give the student the opportunity for professionalized specialization in certain of the subject-matter areas of the elementary and secondary school curriculum and in other phases of education.
+The area of specialization will be determined by the practicum.